 Canada’s growing oil supply is expected to exceed existing transport capacity, requiring pipeline expansions and new pipelines to access new and existing markets.

 - Canada imported 326 thousand barrels per day (b/d) to Atlantic Canada in 2018.
 (Source: Stats Canada)

 - The West Coast is a critical outlet for Canadian oil to reach customers in Asian markets.

 - Even with increased domestic supply, the U.S. will need oil imports to meet its energy demands.
 As long as the U.S. is importing oil, Canada is the best supplier.

-Traditional markets for western Canadian natural gas are changing: exports to the U.S., Canada's only export market for natural gas, have dropped 16 per cent over the past five years and are projected to drop further because of the U.S.'s own growing supply.
+Traditional markets for western Canadian natural gas are changing.
+Although exports to the U.S. (Canada's only export market for natural gas) increased by four per cent, overall exports to the U.S. have dropped 19 per cent over the past 10 years.

 Canada's industry is exploring new markets for Canadian natural gas.
 Several liquefied natural gas (LNG) export terminals have been proposed on Canada's West Coast.
 Asian energy demand continues to grow, with China's demand for natural gas growing five per cent annually.

 Today, Canada has limited pipeline infrastructure to move oil and natural gas across the country and into the United States.

 As a result of strong growth in the U.S. and Canadian oil and natural gas production, pipeline capacity is becoming constrained, requiring new pipelines and pipeline expansions to provide access to new markets.
 But pipelines are a critical part of Canada’s oil and natural gas infrastructure.
 Often called an energy superhighway, pipelines are a reliable and safe way to transport liquids, such as oil and water, and natural gas from areas of development all the way to refineries, petrochemical plants and even to our homes and businesses for use.